matrix-org/matrix-spec-proposals/proposals/2370-resolve-url.md

   the endpoint should respond with an `M_UNKNOWN` error and HTTP code 400.
 * If the resource cannot be downloaded because it has been blacklisted, it should respond with an `M_FORBIDDEN` error and HTTP code 403.
-* If the resource is larger than the homeserver's upload size limit, it should respond with an `M_TOO_LARGE` error and HTTP code 400.
+* If the resource is larger than the homeserver's limit, it should respond with an `M_TOO_LARGE` error and HTTP code 400.

 ## Security considerations